CollaborativeStateMachines/collaborativestatemachines.github.io/docs/research/team.md

 - BSc, 2024 &mdash; Thesis on distributed event queues
 - BSc, 2024 &mdash; Thesis on resource management
 - BSc, 2024 &mdash; Thesis on visual modeling for Cloud-Edge-IoT
-- MSc, 2024 &mdash; Innovative extensions of the Collaborative State Machines model and formalization.
+- MSc, 2024 &mdash; Innovative extensions of the CSM model and formalization.
-- BSc, 2023 &mdash; Thesis on a Collaborative State Machines implementation.
+- BSc, 2023 &mdash; Thesis on a CSM implementation.